BimberLab/cellhashR/README.md

 [Click here to view an example QC report](https://bimberlab.github.io/cellhashR/articles/V01-QC-example.html)

+### <a name="example">Consensus Calling</a>

+In addition to allowing one to run multiple demuliplexing algorithms to compare results, cellhashR can generate a consensus call based on those scores.
+This can be useful, since some algorithms will perform better or worse under some conditions.
+This is automatically built into the dataframe returned by GenerateCellHashingCalls().
+Some additional parameters that might be worth considering are:
+- There are separate arguments for 'methods' (i.e. which algorithms will be run), and 'methodsForConsensus', which determined the subset that will be used for the consensus call.
+- majorityConsensusThreshold: This applies to calculating a consensus call when multiple algorithms are used.
+If NULL, then all non-negative calls must agree or that cell is marked discordant.
+If non-NULL, then the number of algorithms returning the top call is divided by the total number of non-negative calls.
+If this ratio is above the majorityConsensusThreshold, that value is selected.
+For example, when majorityConsensusThreshold=0.6 and the calls are: HTO-1,HTO-1,Negative,HTO-2, then 2/3 calls are for HTO-1, giving 0.66.
+This is greater than the majorityConsensusThreshold of 0.6, so HTO-1 is returned.
+This can be useful for situations where most algorithms agree, but a single caller fails.
+- callerDisagreementThreshold: If provided, the agreement rate will be calculated between each caller and the simple majority call, ignoring discordant and no-call cells.
+If any caller has an disagreement rate above this threshold, it will be dropped and the consensus call re-calculated.
+The general idea is to drop a caller that is systematically discordant.

 ### <a name="example">Example Usage</a>

 Below are the primary functions of cellhashR needed to QC and score hashing data: